There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 - Acne – the skin drying ingredients alcohol and propylene glycol can increase the likelihood of acne and pimples in people prone to getting them.

 - Water retention – some people report that Minoxidil causes “bloated looking face”, this can be caused by the water retention which has to do with its potassium-channel altering effects.
-Stick to the recommended amounts and don’t abuse the dosage and you should never see this side effect.
+Sticking to reasonable amounts may reduce the chance of this side effect, but it cannot rule it out completely..

 Serious Side Effects